 You must note that with any mixed breed, the temperament of a hybrid dog or puppy may more closely resemble that of one parent breed than the other parent breed.

-German Shepherd Lab Mix Training
+Training And Exercising Your German Shepherd Lab Mix

 Both German Shepherd Dogs and Labradors are intelligent and active dogs.

 These clever dogs love to learn, but don’t respond well to dominance based methodologies.
 You can find out more about positive puppy training here.

 These breeds are both also know for the strong bonds they form with their families.